mitcgbben/AndroidDiceGame/README.md

 # Dice Game
-This was a semester long project in my Android Developement Class
+This was a semester long project in my Android Development Class